 It seems like everything is tight right now – the labor market, the economy, and our budgets, to name just a few.
 Now, perhaps more than ever, though, to remain competitive, organizations need impressive benefits packages.
 Keeping up in this climate may seem like a pipe dream, but there are affordable ways to prioritize employee benefits on a limited budget.

-In this guide, we’re reviewing five low-cost benefits options that will keep you competitive on a tight budget.
-Some of the most in-demand benefits options and services right now are actually quite affordable and, if well implemented, could potentially save your company money in the long run.
+In this guide, we’re reviewing five affordable employee benefits options that will keep you competitive on a tight budget.
+Some of the most in-demand benefits options and services right now are actually quite inexpensive and, if well implemented, could potentially save your company money in the long run.
 Let’s have a look.

 1. Evaluate Your Current Offerings